Evertras/yakdash/docs/config.md

 ## Layout

 Yakdash works in a similar manner to a tmux session.
 There are one or more screens, which include everything that should be shown at the same time.
 Then there are panes, which divide up the screen to show different things.

 Panes can be nested within other panes to create more complex layouts.
 Panes follow flexbox rules, conforming to fill the space they're in given the ratio assigned.
+If no size is given, it will default to 1.

 ```yaml
 layout: